 By Candice Buchanan, Greene Connections Archivist

-Women’s Day reminds us to focus, honor, respect, and remember the obstacles women have overcome and still endeavor to achieve.
+Women’s Day reminds us to honor, respect, and remember the obstacles that women have overcome and the goals they still endeavor to achieve.
 In family and local history we look at the women of our ancestry and communities who labored to birth, raise, and improve the lives of generations past, present, and future.
 There are so many stories that deserve to be shared.
-These are three of those that I honor today.
+These are three of them.
 I hope you will add yours to this list.